iammai/react-redux-antd-boilerplate/README.md

+This project is a simple boilerplate for React (v16), Redux, Router (v4), and Ant Design (UI components).

-This project is based on the "Advanced Guides" section of the create react app with Ant Design, where we modify config-overrides to install antd on demand.
+The first section (React + Ant Design) is based on the "Advanced Guides" section of the create react app with Ant Design, where we modify config-overrides to install antd on demand.
 [Ant Design: Use with Create React App](https://ant.design/docs/react/use-with-create-react-app)

 Instead of importing all styles of of the antd library (`@import '~antd/dist/antd.css';`) (which may cause network performance issues), we can just load the styles of the components used in our project.